ulfsri/fsri_materials_database/README.md

 # Materials and Products Database
-### Repository of materials and products properties and fire test data to improve fire modeling and fire investigation
+### Repository of materials and products properties and fire test data to improve fire modeling and fire investigation.

 This project was supported in part by Award No. 2019-DU-BX-0018, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+The opinions, findings, and conclusions or recommendations expressed in this publication / program / exhibition are those of the author(s) and do not necessarily reflect those of the Department of Justice.

+***
+***

+__Cite this database:__ "McKinnon, M., Weinschenk, C., Dow, N., DiDomizio, M., and Madrzykowski, D. Materials and Products Database (Version 1.0.0), Fire Safety Research Institute, UL Research Institutes.
+Columbia, MD 21045, 2023."

 ***
 ***